Ledeč nad Sázavou: Sights

-The main sight is the Ledeč nad Sázavou Castle.
+The main landmark is the Ledeč nad Sázavou Castle.
 The castle was built in the early Gothic style in the first half of the 13th century, and later was rebuilt in the Renaissance and Baroque styles.
 It has a unique sgraffito decoration of the ceiling of the Renaissance hall.
 The castle now contains a museum and offers guided tours.
 The castle also has a 32 m high tower open to the public.

 Among the main landmarks of the town centre is the Church of Saints Peter and Paul.
 It is a large Gothic building.
 A unique element is the rib vault, which is not load-bearing and has purely decorative purpose.

 The Church of the Holy Trinity is a Renaissance cemetery church.
 It dates from 1585.